theVinesh/personal-site-blog/content/posts/uses.md

 aliases: ["/uses/"]
 date: 2021-03-21T02:53:51+05:30
 ---
-I use a lot of Tools, Apps and Services to get by everyday.
+I use a lot of Tools, Apps, and Services to get by every day.
 I've listed down those that I love and use frequently here.

 ## Services.